datanav/docs/technical/wix-tripletex.rst

 Wix.com Products to Tripletex Product
 -------------------------------------
-Before any synchronization can take place, a link between a Wix.com Products and a Tripletex Product must be established.

-A new Tripletex Product will be created from a Wix.com Products if it is connected to a Wix.com Wix-orders that is synchronized into Tripletex.
+Every Wix.com Products will be synchronized with a Tripletex Product.

 Once a link between a Wix.com Products and a Tripletex Product is established, it will keep in sync between the two systems, regardless of where it is edited.